xfbs/tmux-rs/docs/index.md

 ```

 The code would actually be cleaner if I didn't return a `NonNull<T>` from the iterator.
 I implemented my own trait in order to mimic this interface.
 One
 of the challenges of this some instances can live in different containers at the same time.
 This is problematic because a trait can only be implemented once for a given type.
 The solution was making the trait generic so that it's not a single trait but multiple depending on the generic parameter.
 I used a dummy unit type when I need to distinguish which trait to use in the code.
+Here's the ugly code that enables the nice interfaces which closely resemble the C:

 ```rust